Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Inventory

-PCs have 7 inventory slots: Most items take up a one slot, but smaller items can be bundled. **Bulky** items take up two slots and are awkward or difficult to carry.
+PCs have 9 inventory slots: Most items take up a one slot, but smaller items can be bundled. **Bulky** items take up two slots and are awkward or difficult to carry.

-Anyone carrying a full inventory (e.g. filling all 7 slots) must roll on the Wounds Table and fall prone when they are hit.
+Anyone carrying a full inventory (e.g. filling all 9 slots) is reduced to 0 HP.
 PCs cannot carry more than their inventory allows.

 ### Healing

 Resting for a few moments and having a drink of water restores lost HP.

 Ability loss can usually be restored with a couple of weeks’ rest in a safe place like a hospital or at home with the help of a medical professional.

+A PC **deprived** of a crucial need (such as food or rest) is unable to recover HP or ability scores.

 ### Round Order